Governance

 Veronica Maduna serves as the Head of Partnership Development at the African World Heritage Fund (AWHF), where she leads the Fund’s strategic partnerships, resource mobilization, and communication efforts.
 In this role, she is responsible for strengthening the Fund’s visibility, sustainability, and impact across the continent by cultivating relationships with a wide range of stakeholders, from African governments and UNESCO delegations to international development partners, private sector sponsors, and local communities.

 Her work is critical to advancing AWHF’s mission to preserve and promote Africa’s cultural and natural heritage.
 By aligning fundraising, advocacy, and stakeholder engagement strategies with the Fund’s strategic goals, she ensures that conservation efforts are adequately resourced and that heritage initiatives contribute meaningfully to sustainable development.
-Veronica is a firm advocate for inclusive heritage practices, community participation, and youth empowerment, and she continuously works to position heritage as a powerful driver of social cohesion and economic opportunity across Africa.

 Mrs Bridget Dube